Empowered Partnership for Sustainable Recovery (EPSR)

 The project has four interlinked outputs:

-• Output 1: The capacities of local authorities to plan, implement and monitor crisis response and recovery actions are improved through the adoption of inclusive, gender-responsive, and green development practices — including in project cycle management and building multi-sectoral challenge-driven partnerships.
+• The capacities of local public and private actors, including but not limited to authorities, to plan, implement, and monitor crisis response and recovery actions with a specific focus on gender-sensitive, inclusive economic recovery and livelihoods, are improved through the adoption of inclusive, gender-responsive, and green solutions and practices, as well as building multi-sectoral partnerships.

-• Output 2: Local recovery initiatives, designed and implemented through supported challenge-driven partnerships, effectively address the multi-dimensional challenges faced by territorial communities.
+• Recovery initiatives with a specific focus on the creation of economic and livelihood opportunities and inclusive development, designed and implemented by supported challenge-driven partnerships, are effectively addressing the multi-dimensional challenges faced by territorial communities.

-• Output 3: New livelihood-generating opportunities are created for women and men in the targeted regions through support for the sustainable recovery of MSMEs along critical value chains.
+• New livelihood generating opportunities are created for women and men in the targeted regions through support for the sustainable recovery of MSMEs along the critical value chains and enhancing business-enabling conditions.